 The tensile strength of dragline spider silk is almost equal to high-grade steel.
 In terms of toughness, it is comparable to synthetic fibers like nylon.
-Therefore, it is not surprising that spider silk finds varied applications including creation of fishing webs and textiles.
-They’ve also been used as optic fibers and crosshairs for rifle scopes.
+That's why spider silk finds so many uses, from fishing webs and textiles to optic fibers and crosshairs for rifle scopes.

-Both, spider webs and cobwebs, are made by air-breathing arthropods, we call spiders.
-The only difference lies in the fact that cobwebs (primarily irregular in form) are mostly made by the families of spiders known as Theridiidae and Linyphiidae, while what are referred to as spider webs, are elaborately designed and built by families like Araneidae, Nephilidae, Tetragnathidae, and others.
+Both spider webs and cobwebs are made by the air-breathing creatures we call spiders.
+The only difference is that cobwebs (primarily irregular in form) are mostly made by two spider families called Theridiidae and Linyphiidae.
+What we usually call "spider webs" are the neat, orderly ones built by families like Araneidae, Nephilidae, Tetragnathidae, and others.

-Here’s a succinct analysis of the difference between cobwebs and spider webs – the protein fiber structures that serve as nests, means of transport, and prey traps for these arthropods.
+Here's a look at the difference between cobwebs and spider webs, the protein fiber structures that serve as nests, means of transport, and prey traps for these arthropods.

 All About Cobwebs